Thai Pumpkin Curry Recipe with Coconut

 • Thai red curry paste

-• Low-sodium broth (vegetable or chicken), or water (I used water)
+• Low-sodium broth (vegetable broth or chicken broth), or water (I used water)

 • Bay or kaffir lime leaves, optional